mainwp/mainwp/readme.txt

 = 1.0.8 - 4-28-14 =
 * Added Minimum delay between requests to Settings Advanced Options
-* Added Minimum delay between requests to the same ip Settings Advanced Options
+* Added Minimum delay between requests to the same IP Settings Advanced Options
 * Fixed issue with some premium plugins showing as Trusted in email when not Trusted
-* Added Wp-Config Page Viewer to Server Information
+* Added wp-config.php Page Viewer to Server Information
 * Added new German translations
 * Changed Max Request Error Message to provide link to more information